This page was generated from cross_section.ipynb. Interactive online version:

 )

-for n, l, pts in flw.itertuples(name=None)
+for n, line, pts in flw.itertuples(name=None)

 ]

-We use Py3DEP to get elevation data for these points.
-We can either use py3dep.elevation_bycoords to get elevations directly from 3DEP’s static DEM VRTs at 10-m resolution or use py3dep.get_dem to get the elevation data for the entire basin and then sample it for the target locations.
+to get the elevation data for the entire basin and then sample it for the target locations.

-Using py3dep.elevation_bycoords is simpler but in this case we want to apply hydrologic conditioning to the DEM.
-For this purpose, we use py3dep.get_dem to get the elevation data for the entire basin and then sample it for the target locations.Here’s the code to get the elevation data using py3dep.elevation_bycoords:
+to get the elevation data for the entire basin and then sample it for the target locations.Here’s the code to get the elevation data using py3dep.elevation_bycoords

 flw_elevation = [(n, py3dep.elevation_bycoords(pts, CRS)) for n, pts in flw_points]

-Let’s continue with using py3dep.get_dem.
+Let’s continue with using py3dep.get_dem

 [5]:

-dem = py3dep.get_dem(basin.geometry[0].bounds, resolution=10)
+dem = py3dep.get_dem(basin.geometry.iloc[0].bounds, resolution=10)

 Py3DEP uses pyflwdir for filling depressions.
 It’s an optional dependency and you need to install it separately.